pmacled/pi-server/README.md

 # 2. Configure
 cp .env.example .env
-nano .env  # Set TIMEZONE and generate PIHOLE_PASSWORD
+nano .env  # Set TIMEZONE, PIHOLE_PASSWORD, and optional API keys
+# Note: PI_IP is auto-detected, but can be overridden in .env

 # 3. Deploy
 ./scripts/deploy.sh